-What is Shadow Data?
+What is shadow data?

 As an example, think about your main production data store.
-Of course, this is where you have your content, applications and data accessible to all those who require it, but you also are keenly aware of it, keep it up to date, and have rigid security protocols in place.
+Of course, this is where you have your content, applications, and data accessible to all those who require it, but you are also keenly aware of it, keep it up to date, and have rigid security protocols in place.
 By contrast, consider the copies that are made of the data in that production database that are not being secured: the copy that exists in a test environment, in an unmanaged backup that started as a lift and shift, or orphaned backup and abandoned databases.

-What is the Difference between Shadow IT and Shadow Data
+What is the difference between shadow IT and shadow data?

 You’ve likely heard the term “shadow IT.”
-This is the technology, hardware, software, applications or technology projects that are run outside the governance and oversight of your corporate IT.
+This is the technology, hardware, software, applications, or technology projects that are run outside the governance and oversight of your corporate IT.

 At one point, shadow IT was scary, a major threat to the security of an organization’s data.
 However, as the challenge became more known and companies took it seriously, teams figured out how to manage and contain it.